Department of Biological Sciences

 chemistry first and the biology second.

-course included a heavy dose of genetics and biochemistry,
+course was at a rigorous institution, and included a heavy dose of genetics and biochemistry,

 C2005.
 If you learned a lot

-of cell biology & physiology, you can skip
+of cell biology & physiology, you may be able to skip

 C2005/C2006 goes deeper and